-Why settle for lettuce wraps when you can use keto friendly coconut flour tortillas instead?
+Why settle for lettuce wraps when you can use keto-friendly coconut flour tortillas instead?
 Now you can enjoy low-carb paleo fajitas and tacos using authentic style Mexican flatbread!

 You should also question the net carb claims and do your own test to find out if the carbs do impact you or not.

-Because it’s so difficult to find store bought low carb tortillas, I’ve been making my own at home.
-And the process it much simpler than you’d think!
+Because it’s so difficult to find store-bought low-carb tortillas, I’ve been making my own at home.
+And, the process is much simpler than you’d think!

-I prefer to use psyllium in mine to give them a whole grain gluten-like texture without the grains or gluten.
-However, if you have trouble finding psyllium husks, you can use flax meal instead.
+I prefer to use psyllium husk in mine to give them a whole grain gluten-like texture without the grains or gluten.
+However, if you have trouble finding psyllium husks or psyllium husk powder, you can use flax meal instead.

 - When using psyllium, it’s best to use an aluminum free baking powder.
 Aluminum can sometimes react with psyllium and create an off color.

 - Place a non-stick wrap on the top and bottom of each dough ball before flattening.
 Plastic wrap works well.